LazyNeko1/dblfaq/docs/index.rst

     Problem: the server (https://top.gg) did something wrong.

     Fix: nothing.
-Ping a single mod with a image of it.
+Ping a single mod with a image of it and reload the page after a few minutes.

    4xx